scoconno/scoconno.github.io/Teaching/Examined/Ethics/Handout2.md

 Consequentialists claim that morality depends completely on the effects of our actions.
 They say that the actor side of the diagram is irrelevant as is the intrinsic nature of their acts.

 There are different versions of Consequentialism.
 They differ, primarily, in what effects they construe as relevant for morality. **Egoism** says that right actions are those that further one’s own best interests.
 Egoists say that the effects your actions have on others is irrelevant to the morality of your actions.
 All that is relevant is the effects your actions have on you.
-For further discussion of Egoism, see the textbook.
+For further discussion of egoism, see the textbook.

 ## Utilitarianism